leplusorg/docker-maven-check-versions/README.md

 ## Requirements

-Your project must use the Maven wrapper (i.e. the mvnw script must be present at the root of your project).
+If the Maven wrapper (mvnw) is present at the root of your project, the image will use that to let you control the version of Maven.
+Otherwise the version of Maven included in the image will be used instead.
 For more information on how to install the maven wrapper in your project, see the [documentation](https://maven.apache.org/wrapper/).

 The script uses the Versions plugin (more details [here](https://www.mojohaus.org/versions-maven-plugin/)).